 Violent crime in Mexico remains a huge concern, especially along the northern border with America.
 A drug war against the huge drug cartels has been the nexus of kidnappings and mass killings, but there are still large areas that do not experience high crime rates.
 Expatriates and visitors to Mexico should take precautions when visiting high crime areas in Mexico, especially in the north and major urban centers such as the capital, Mexico City.

 Health care in Mexico is primarily delivered by public institutions, private operations and physicians.
 Most affluent Mexicans obtain medical care through private hospitals under private medical insurance plans.
 Many Mexicans are covered by the Mexican health care program that is called Instituto Mexicano del Seguro Social (IMSS) that is funded by the Federal government and employers.
 Public sector employees are covered by a separate government program.
 While healthcare services and hospitals may be quite limited in rural settings, there are some excellent private hospitals and clinics in major tourist and urban centers that expatriates and visitors can access for a fee.
 The medical costs in Mexico are probably half of what you will see in the United States, especially for prescription drugs.
 Still, expatriates will most likely want to obtain medical care in the United States for any serious medical conditions.

 Insurance for Expatriates in Mexico

 In Mexico, most expatriates will want to obtain an international health insurance plan that will cover medical treatment in Mexico, but also globally including the United States.
 Both travelers and expats should make sure that their plan includes medical evacuation and repatriation coverage.
-Adequate life and disability insurance for expats is also a requirement for most employed expats, which can be sourced by Expat Financial via a group or individual plan.
+Adequate life and disability insurance for expats is also a requirement for most employed expats, which can be sourced by Expat Financial via a group or an individual plan.